evantbyrne/picture-background/README.md

 # picture-background

 Converts picture tags into background-image CSS styles.
+Updates with window resize events, just like `<picture>` does by default.

 ## Motivation